levix1610/kubernetes_deployments/README.md

-This is a repo for all my Kubernetes Prod Deployments.
+# This is a repo for all my Kubernetes Deployments.

-Might Later on move all my K8s deployment files under this repo.
+# Working on Migrating all my current yamls and deployments over.